dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Sessions

 ICRC-25 uses sessions to determine the lifetime of granted permissions.
-Permission scopes (see [`permission` message](#permission)) are granted for the duration of a single session only.
+Permission scopes (see [`icrc25_request_permission` message](#icrc25requestpermission)) are granted for the duration of a single session only.

 A session is established when the first permission request is granted.
-A session can be revoked by the relying party at any time by sending a [`revoke_permission` message](#revokepermission) to the signer.
+A session can be revoked by the relying party at any time by sending a [`icrc25_revoke_permission` message](#icrc25revokepermission) to the signer.
 The signer can also terminate the session at any time and should offer the user a method to do so.

 A session must be terminated automatically after a certain period of inactivity.
 The session might be extended automatically if the interaction between the relying party and the signer is still _actively_ ongoing when the default session timeout is reached.
 There must be a maximum session duration (regardless of activity).